AMPATH Attachment Report – 2012

 - PHC - Primary Health Care

-- To provide and expand sustainable access to high quality care through:
+- To provide and expand sustainable access to high quality care through excellent healthcare for individuals and population

 - Develop passionate leaders in pharmacy